evanwill/hist-454-2022/pages/metadata.md

 ### source

 - The related source collection or resource from which the object is derived.
+    - For your digitized items, this will be the collection designation and name as found in the finding aid.
+    - For curated items, copy the source from the original item metadata.
 - Example value: `PG 8, Barnard-Stockbridge Collection, University of Idaho Library Special Collections and Archives`

+### source_link

+- A link to more information about the source.
+    - For your digitized items, include the link to the finding aid if possible.
+    - For curated items, include the link to the item page in the collection.
+- Example finding aid link: `http://archiveswest.orbiscascade.org/ark:/80444/xv65328`
+- Example item page link: `https://www.lib.uidaho.edu/digital/barstock/items/barstock133.html`

 ### identifier